nrkno/core-components/packages/core-input/core-input.md

 coreInput(String|Element|Elements, {        // Accepts a selector string, NodeList, Element or array of Elements
   open: null,                               // Defaults to value of aria-expanded.
 Use true|false to force open state
-  items: null                               // Set String of HTML items.
+  content: null                             // Set String of HTML content.
 HTML is used for full flexibility on markup })

 // Helpers: